 - misty vision

 - vision that is less clear than usual

 - loss of areas of vision

-You need to contact your doctor or specialist nurse straight away if you have any of the following:
+Contact your doctor or specialist nurse or visit Accident and Emergency (A&E) straight away if you have any of the following:

 - sudden severe eye pain